 Symbolism: I'm highly regarded in Southeast Asia where you'll find me near temples and sacred places because of my strong spiritual significance.
 I'm also considered sacred by Buddhists.
 After attaining enlightenment, Buddha was believed to have sat under a Banyan tree for seven days, absorbed in his new-found realization.

-The banyan tree is a symbol of longevity and immortality because I don't allow anything to distract my growth.
+The ficus is a symbol of longevity and immortality because I don't allow anything to distract my growth.
 I will continue life around anything in my path as I have the ability to survive and grow for centuries in the natural world.

 Includes care instructions.
 Plate sold separately.